wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/understand-office-javascript-apis/includes/7-understand-custom-functions-capabilities.md

 ## Creating a custom functions project

-You can create a custom functions project by using the Yeoman Generator for Office Add-ins.
+You can create a custom functions project by using the Yeoman generator for Office Add-ins.
 Run `yo office` to start the generator, then choose the **Excel Custom Functions Add-in project** option.
 Once created, your project will contain a **/src/taskpane/** folder for the task pane source files, and a **/src/functions** folder for the custom function source files.

 > [!NOTE]
 > You can't create a custom functions project in Visual Studio.